-Post Mortem is the feedback meeting at the end of a project, or the written report of that meeting.
+Post Mortem is the feedback meeting at the end of a project or the written report of that meeting.
 Whoever ends up writing the post-mortem report will conclude that the proper course of action to prevent similar failures is to do whatever it is the author thinks everybody ought to be doing anyway.
 Sometimes you may think you've completed a software project, but you aren't truly finished until you've conducted a project postmortem.
 Most shops are far too busy rushing ahead to the next project to spend any time thinking about how they could improve and refine their software development process.
 And then they wonder why their new project suffers from all the same problems as their previous project.

 The name comes from the medical term which some people feel gives the practice a negative connotation.
 But the practice is common in the Computer Games Industry where a project is considered "dead" once the game has been approved for publication.
 A Post Mortem report should be held as soon as possible after the close of the project so that important issues don't get forgotten.
 It is also possible to hold interim postmortems (PreMortem) which can help your current project as well as your next.
-To make long story short post mortem is a little discussion after a project or important part of project.
+To make a long story short post mortem is a little discussion after a project or important part of the project.
 The team discusses what was done well and what was screwed.
-Before discussion one person gets feedback from all team members to bring a food for thought.
+Before the discussion, one person gets feedback from all team members to bring food for thought.
 Outcomes are used in future projects.

 A postmortem should occur within 1-2 weeks of project completion.
-However, smaller postmortems can be conducted following completion of any major milestone during the project cycle.
+However, smaller postmortems can be conducted following the completion of any major milestone during the project cycle.
 If you conduct the postmortem too soon, people may not be done wrapping up loose ends.

 The purpose of a postmortem is to “learn from past experience.”
 Another purpose is to carefully analyze a project once it has ended and identify what went well and what went poorly so you can do better on subsequent projects.
 Another purpose of a postmortem is to give closure to a project.
-The closure issue is important for team members who are breaking away and moving to different projects, or to wrap up a particularly long or tough project cycle (sense of completion).
+The closure issue is important for team members who are breaking away and moving to different projects or to wrap up a particularly long or tough project cycle (sense of completion).
 The goal of a postmortem is to draw meaningful conclusions to help you learn from your past successes and failures.
 Despite its grim-sounding name, a postmortem can be an extremely productive method of improving your development practices.

 Also, all managers should leave the workshop for at least some of the time.
-Neutral third party is good.
+A neutral third party is good.
 A trusted senior developer will sometimes do.
 The main challenge is to start people talking.
 Because this is largely an exercise in being critical it's hard to get it started, but once started, it develops its own momentum.

 - What was the best thing about the project?